lingmann/dcos/README.md

 Each provider has it's own top-level utility script which contains helpers for doing various deployment, updating, testing actions for that provider.

+## Deploying / Working across all providers

-## TODO(cmaloney): Document how to do meta-work for all providers/platforms (Make a release for all providers)
+TODO(cmaloney): Document how to do meta-work for all providers/platforms (Make a release for all providers)

 ## Info for various providers